awsteiner/o2scl/doc/o2scl/sphinx/conmin.rst

    better found in either https://github.com/stevengj/nlopt or https://petsc.org/main/docs/manual/tao/ .

-O\ :sub:`2`\ scl reimplements the Open Optimization Library (OOL) available at http://ool.sourceforge.net.
+O₂scl reimplements the Open Optimization Library (OOL) available at http://ool.sourceforge.net.
 The associated classes allow constrained minimization when the constraint can be expressed as a hyper-cubic constraint on all of the independent variables.
 The routines have been rewritten and reformatted for C++ in order to facilitate the use of member functions and user-defined vector types as arguments.
 The base class is :ref:`mmin_constr <mmin_constr>` and there are two different constrained minimzation algorithms implemented in :ref:`mmin_constr_pgrad <mmin_constr_pgrad>`, :ref:`mmin_constr_spg
 <mmin_constr_spg>`.
 (The :ref:`mmin_constr_gencan
 <mmin_constr_gencan>` minimizer is not yet finished).
-The O\ :sub:`2`\
+The O₂scl
-scl implementation should be essentially identical to the most recently released version of OOL.
+implementation should be essentially identical to the most recently released version of OOL.

 The constrained minimization classes operate in a similar way to the other multi-dimensional minimization classes (which are derived from